robertwoodland/y13project/TO-DO.md

 Standardise task states as output of getTasks
 Standardise project states as output of getProjects
 Standardise array of functions to pass as props
-Using objects with names rather than just indexes? - bad idea as you can't use .map()